georgeagbo/strom-valget/README.md

 # strom-valget
 StromValget(Strom Calculator) is a neutral electricity calculator that takes your home as a starting point and shows you the electricity supplier that is most favorable for you.
 View instructions.html for detailed instructions on how to setup StromValget.
-Thank you
+Licensing - licensing.html